Weather in Sayulita in February: Sunshine Tax Returns With 80% Approval Rating

 The Weather in Sayulita in February: Statistics That Will Make Your Coworkers Jealous

 For those who demand empirical evidence before booking flights, the weather in Sayulita in February can be quantified in numbers that should be illegal to share on conference calls with colleagues in Minnesota.
 Daytime temperatures consistently range between 80-85°F, with evening lows dipping to a “practically arctic” 60-65°F – what San Franciscans would enthusiastically label as “peak summer.”
-February sunshine averages 10 hours daily, with UV index readings between 8-10 that can transform unprotected Midwestern skin tones from “winter pallor” to “alarming lobster red” in under 90 minutes.
+February sunshine averages 10 hours daily, with UV index readings between 8-10 that can transform unprotected Midwestern skin tones from “winter pallor” to “alarming lobster red” in under 90 minutes – a common phenomenon among visitors exploring things to do in Mexico in February when the sun’s intensity catches newcomers off guard.

 Rainfall statistics deserve special mention, as February typically receives less than 0.5 inches of precipitation – roughly what Seattle might collect before breakfast on an average winter day.
 This remarkable dryness means vacation itineraries rarely require weather contingency plans beyond deciding which restaurant’s patio deserves your patronage.
 The statistical probability of a perfect beach day hovers around 90%, making February a meteorological miracle for travelers whose vacations are typically plagued by atmospheric bad luck.